Newborn Bilirubin Blood Test: Understanding Normal Levels For Your Baby’s Health

 Normal Bilirubin Level in Newborn

-The normal bilirubin level in newborns varies based on their age in hours or days.
+The normal bilirubin level in newborn varies based on their age in hours or days.
 Typically, the levels are:

 • Less than 24 hours old: Below 6 mg/dL